pedrottimark/learning-react-native/Zebreto/README.md

 ### Creating a new deck and cards

 1. On the decks screen, tap the tan input box that displays **name of a new deck** as a placeholder, enter a deck name, and then tap **return**.
+The keyboard covers the tan input box while you are tapping the name :(
 2. On the card creation screen, tap the first tan input box that displays **front of a new card** as a placeholder, enter the front, and then tap **return**.
 3. Tap the second tan input box that displays **back of a new card** as a placeholder, enter the back, and then tap **return**.
 4. Tap **Create Card**.